OldBaldGeek/OBS-old-bald-scripts/README.md

 ## speed_survey.py
 Uses the speedtest-cli package to do periodic internet speed tests.

 We wrote this to find the cause of large changes in internet speed to our streaming computer.
-Eventually traced to interference from fluorescent up-lights on an Ethernhet-over-powerline link.
+Eventually traced to interference from fluorescent up-lights on an Ethernet-over-powerline link.

 ## logorrhea.lua
 Does a bunch of logging of OBS events as a diagnostic aid.